Thursday, January 23, 2014

 Using the overall dimensions from online plan and the actual milled lumber I had, I traced the lumber to make rectangles on a piece of ¼” hardboard to represent the size of the boards.
 Then, working within the outline of the boards, I drew the actual quilt rack, full scale, on the hardboard.
 I used my notes and a french curve, without referring back to Neil’s original.
 This resulted in my quilt rack having a slightly curvier side perspective than Neil’s (I’ve since revisited is original).
 It also meant that mine was milled from rough 4/4 stock and his from 8/4, so mine is of course thinner.
 I’m not sure if I would have done this if I’d been referring to the original, but now that it’s all done I’m glad I did, as I’ve come to really like the flowing curve and visually lighter leg of my design.

-hardboard I then drew the actual quilt rack within the boarders.
+With the outline of the milled boards traced onto the hardboard I then drew the actual quilt rack within the boarders. |

 No comments: